 Check the National Student Loan Data System.
 If you have private loans and they are correctly categorized, they should show up there.
 If you have trouble finding all of your loans, check your credit reports to identify all creditors associated with your social security number.

-You can get your free credit report cards on Credit Sesame and a free report every year from each of the major credit reporting agencies (Equifax, Experian and TransUnion) from AnnualCreditReport.com.
+You can get your free credit report on Credit Sesame and a free report every year from each of the major credit reporting agencies (Equifax, Experian and TransUnion) from AnnualCreditReport.com.

 Still need help finding your details?
 The Ombudsman’s office can help.